nils-holmberg/scom-pol/src/project.md

 ### Aims and purpose

+"Social listening" approach in colab with the Swedish Institute.
 Timeline.
 RQ, hypotheses, methods.
 Web scraping and automated content analysis (AIML).
 Social network analysis to identify inauthentic content, activity.
 Port methods for computational content analysis to Swedish language context.
 Comparative swedish-english component.
 Use GPT-3 approach to generate text messages, use as stimuli to study effects on human users.

 ### Existing research and hypotheses